EmmanuelMasavoDjegou/Deep-Learning-for-Survival-Analysis/README.md

 ## 📌 About

 This is a structured learning portfolio built by Emmanuel DJEGOU, Ph.D. candidate in Statistics.
-It explores survival analysis models — from Kaplan-Meier to DeepSurv — applied to real-world problems in:
+It focuses on Deep Survival models, exploring their theory and application to real-world problems using deep learning approaches to survival analysis.

 - 📊 Reliability Engineering
 - 🧬 Biomedical Sciences